Pneumatic Computing - Flop or Future?

-The beautiful, small, Belgian town called Mons is currently one of the two European Capitals of Culture.
+The beautiful, small, Belgian town called Mons was 2015 one of the two European Capitals of Culture.
 As a part of their extensive program, they invited Charles Carcopino, a curator from France, and me for a residency.
 We decided to give a two week DIY workshop and to present the outcomes afterwards in a little exhibition for a wider audience to enjoy.
-Since I have been lately experimenting with pneumatics quite a bit, I proposed that we could play with this theme in the workshop.
+Since I have been previously experimenting with pneumatics quite a bit (e.g. “Pneumatic Sponge Ball Accelerator”), I proposed that we could play with this theme in the workshop.
 The original idea was to investigate how to build a computer that uses air as a medium, but eventually we built various components, which were inspired by computers.
-Some of those components were also interconnected to a larger pneumatic machine and people could also interact with this machine.
+Some of those components were also interconnected to a larger pneumatic machine and people could interact with this machine.

 Our approach to pneumatic computing

 As workshop materials we used some industrial pneumatic components and lots of common, affordable objects which one can find in a regular mall: Balloons, camping and bicycle pumps, hair dryers, fans, flutes and whistles.
-On top of that I also brought some random stuff from our cellar – we tend to accumulate and recycle all sorts of things, so the basement is quite a DIY paradise.
+On top of that I also brought some random stuff from my cellar – we tend to accumulate and recycle all sorts of things, so my basement is quite a DIY paradise.

 The setting of the workshop was brilliant, as the local school of architecture let us work in their exhibition space, which is a small chapel right in the city center.
 A short walk away from the chapel was also a pop-up Fablab, which had been set up as part of the Cultural Capital program.
 There we had access to a laser cutter and a 3D printer.

 The workshop participants, who were recruited via an open call, were curious and diverse, ranging from a young law student to an elderly radio amateur and everyone else in between.